Are Forehead Thermometers Accurate

 Infrared Energy Detection

-The thermometer’s sensor detects infrared heat emitted specifically from the temporal artery located beneath the skin on the forehead.
+The thermometer’s sensor detects infrared heat emitted by the temporal artery in on the forehead.
 This area is an excellent proxy for core body temperature due to its direct blood flow.

 Conversion to Temperature

 The detected infrared energy is transformed into an electrical signal by the sensor.
-This raw data is interpreted by the thermometer’s microprocessor to estimate body temperature accurately.
+This raw data is interpreted by the thermometer’s microprocessor to accurately estimate body temperature.

 Display of Results